Penfan/gratitude-app/README.md

 - Demo Link: http://gratitudeapp.herokuapp.com

 ### Idea
-An application where users can write and share gratitude-laden posts with their family, friends, etc.
+An application where users can write and share posts of thanksgiving with their family, friends, etc.

 ### Models and Description
 - User